Clone Old Hard Drive to New SSD/HDD without Reinstalling

 Why Clone Old Hard Drive to New SSD?

 Every old hard drive comes from new hard drive.
 We store OS, software, programs, files, videos, music and the like on our hard drive.
 As time goes by, the hard drive stores too much data and is overwhelmed.
-Hardware on the hard drive will fail gradually, so all contents on the old hard drive has the risk to lose.
-You can clone this hard drive to a new one, SSD or HDD, depending on your budget.
+Hardware on the hard drive will fail gradually, so all contents on the old hard drive have the risk to lose.
+You can clone old hard drive to new hard drive or new SSD, depending on your budget.

 Except for replacing failing hard drive, you may want to clone old disk to new to upgrade disk capacity.
 That is, clone smaller disk to bigger one.
 Further, to get better experience, many users tend to clone boot drive to SSD and keep the old hard drive as storage.
 That arrangement makes full use of the advantages of each type of storages.

 Some users try to clone laptop hard drive to new instead of buying a new laptop.
 No matter what factor leads you to the way of cloning old hard drive, you need to think how to perform the cloning.
 Now, let’s get to know what kind of cloning tool you’ll need and how to operate.

 Given that you have purchased an SSD that is smaller than the current old hard drive.
 When you want to clone everything from the old hard drive to the SSD, you may get this “Target disk is too small for this operation” error using some cloning software.
 Actually, this is not a technical issue.
 This may be simply because the cloning software you use doesn’t support clone larger hard drive to smaller one.

 - It provides two cloning methods, sector by sector clone and intelligent clone.
 You are able to clone old hard drive to a smaller SSD in laptop/desktop with secure boot using "intelligent clone" (default method) as long as the SSD is no smaller than the used part of the old hard drive.

 How to Clone Your Old Hard Drive to Your SSD Step by Step